Agent-Gree/Reverse-Adaptive-Brightness-Control-System/README.md

-# Smart-Flashlight
+# Reverse Adaptive Brightness Control System

 Goal:
-To create a self-adjusting flashlight
+To create a self-adjusting lighting system

-The idea was to make flashlight that self-adjusts its brightness for maximum visibility, while being energy efficient In a dark room, the light would get brighter
+The idea was to make a headlight that self-adjusts its brightness for maximum visibility, while being energy efficient In a dark room, the light would get brighter
 In a bright room, the light would get dimmer
 So, in a way, reverse adaptive brightness!